colinehr/cs172/assignments/rationals.md

 The `math` module has a function `math.gcd()` which finds the greatest common divisor of two integers.
 This can be helpful when implementing your class.

+Think hard about the possible corner cases.
+For example, when should two rational numbers be equal?

 ## How to Turn In

 Turn in your code `rational.py` and your test file `test_rational.py`.
 Make sure to sign your work!